 To make an appointment to register a death please contact one of our register offices.
 For a death in the Derbyshire Registration District, you can register the death at any of our register offices.

-The registration must take place within five days of the death.
+The registration must take place within 5 days of the death.

 Who can register a death?